 - Moderate investors, who have approximately 20 years before they need their money, generally allocate a lower percentage to stocks than an aggressive investor.
 For example, they may have 70 percent of their funds in stock and 30 percent in bonds.

 - Conservative investors — those who have little risk tolerance or will need their money in 10 or fewer years — may do a 50/50 balance between stocks and bonds.

 These five questions can help you determine your risk tolerance.

 REITS and commodities are just two examples of investments that can help diversify your portfolio.
-Read more in "Exploring alternative investments."
+Read more about alternative investments.

 Equity securities are subject to stock market fluctuations that occur in response to economic and business developments.
 Investments in fixed income securities are subject to various risks, including changes in interest rates, credit quality, market valuations, liquidity, prepayments, early redemption, corporate events, tax ramifications and other factors.
 Investment in fixed income securities typically decrease in value when interest rates rise.
 This risk is usually greater for longer-term securities.
 Investments in lower-rated and non-rated securities present a greater risk of loss to principal and interest than higher-rated securities.
 There are special risks associated with an investment in commodities, including market price fluctuations, regulatory changes, interest rate changes, credit risk, economic changes and the impact of adverse political or financial factors.
 Investments in real estate securities can be subject to fluctuations in the value of the underlying properties, the effect of economic conditions on real estate values, changes in interest rates and risks related to renting properties (such as rental defaults).